Creating Your Own Bacalhau Network

 2. Install Bacalhau on each host

 3. Ensure that all nodes are connected to the same network and that the necessary ports are open for communication between them.
+This will require bidirectional communication on port 4222 between all nodes, and port 1234 to the orchestrator node.

-Start Initial Requester Node
+Start Initial Orchestrator Node

 Create and Set Up a Token